puppetlabs/puppet-specifications/language/types_values_variables.md

 | Format  | Integer Formats
 | ------  | ---------------
 | d       | Decimal, negative values produces leading '-'
 | x X     | Hexadecimal in lower or upper case.
-Uses ..f/..F for negative values unless # is also used
+Uses ..f/..F for negative values unless + is also used.
+A `#` adds prefix 0x/0X.
 | o       | Octal.
-Uses ..0 for negative values unless # is also used
+Uses ..0 for negative values unless ´+´ is also used.
+A `#` adds prefix 0.
 | b B     | Binary with prefix 'b' or 'B'.
-Uses ..1/..1 for negative values unless # is also used
+Uses ..1/..1 for negative values unless `+` is also used
 | c       | numeric value representing a Unicode value, result is a one unicode character string, quoted if alternative flag # is used
 | s       | same as d, or d in quotes if alternative flag # is used
 | p       | same as d